Panama City Beach, Florida

-Panama City Beach is a resort city in the Bay County of the U.S. state of Florida.
-The city lies on the Emerald Coast in the northwestern Florida Panhandle region, and is the principal city of the Panama City Metropolitan Area.
-Panama City Beach had a population of 18,094 at the time of the 2020 census, up from 12,018 in 2010.

-It is a popular vacation destination.
-Panama City Beach's slogan is "The World's Most Beautiful Beaches" due to the unique, sugar-white sandy beaches of the Florida Panhandle.
-The city is also a popular spring break destination, due to its beach and proximity to most of the Southern United States.
+Panama City Beach is a resort city in the Florida Panhandle, and principal city of the Panama City metropolitan area.
+Being located on the Emerald Coast area of Florida, it is a popular vacation destination.
+Panama City Beach had a population of 18,094 at the 2020 census, up from 12,018 in 2010.
+Panama City Beach's slogan is "the World's Most Beautiful Beaches" due to the unique, sugar-white, sandy beaches of the Florida Panhandle.

-Panama City Beach has dangerous rip currents.
-Multiple people have drowned at Panama City Beach while struggling against rip currents.
-Sea conditions are particularly dangerous during periods when lifeguards have put up double red flags, indicating active rip currents.
-Drowning often occurs when people attempt to swim directly against a rip current.
-By attempting to directly return to the beach, against the rip current, swimmers get tired-out in the process and drown.
-Instead, swimmers caught in a rip current should relax, and swim parallel to the beach, until they are naturally carried out of the rip current.

 History

 Panama City Beach was incorporated as a city in 1970 when a number of beachside communities merged, including the original Panama City Beach resort area founded by Gideon Thomas after the US 98 Hathaway Bridge across the west bay out of Panama City opened in 1929.
 Thomas purchased land along what became Thomas Dr in 1932 and opened for business in 1936.
 Also Long Beach Resort, created by J. E. Churchwell when he purchased land that was a former defunct beach resort owned by W.T.
-Sharpless (who was murdered after trying to collect tax from beachgoers in 1931) at the intersection of Thomas Dr & Front Beach Road in 1932 & opened for business in 1935.
-Other communities and resorts involved in the merger were Edgewater Gulf Beach, West Panama City Beach, Laguna Beach, Dutchville, Playville and Julia.
+Sharpless (who was murdered after trying to collect tax from beachgoers in 1931) at the intersection of Thomas Dr and Front Beach Road in 1932 and opened for business in 1935.
+Other communities and resorts involved in the merger were Edgewater Gulf Beach, West Panama City Beach, Laguna Beach, Dutchville, Playville, and Julia.